goodthebest/setup-digibyte-dgb-algo-Skein-mining-pool/README.md

-# Contact Now to Setup New Your Own DIGIBYTE [sha256] Mining Pool or Troubleshoot Existing Pool
+# Contact Now to Setup New Your Own DIGIBYTE [Skein] Mining Pool or Troubleshoot Existing Pool

 - [x]   **Email:**  _onlinebuybiz@gmail.com_